Unfortunately advanced womb cancer can't usually be cured but there are a number of ways to control symptoms.

 Types of treatment

 Doctors can use radiotherapy, hormone therapy, surgery and chemotherapy to treat womb cancer that has spread or cannot be cured.
+These can help to control symptoms and the growth of the cancer.

 Which treatment you have will depend on: